-Learning Area: Languages

-Course Length: One semester
+Learning Area: Languages Course Length: One semester

-This course uses the Australian Languages Curriculum; the strands being Communicating and Understanding.
-We also have provision for students with prior proficiency in French owing to native or background speaking experience, extended in-country experience, or documented commitment to enrichment in the primary years.
-French is an introductory course, which allows students the opportunity to experience many different aspects of French life and culture.
+Year 7 French course follows the Australian Languages Curriculum, focusing on two main strands: Communicating and Understanding.
+We also cater to students with prior proficiency in French due to native or background speaking experience, extended in-country experience, or documented enrichment in the primary years.

+French is an introductory course designed to give students the opportunity to experience various aspects of French life and culture.
 The course aims to help students develop the ability to communicate in French in a fun and practical manner.
-Students use their creativity, ingenuity, deductive reasoning and initiative to develop their language skills by taking part in a variety of exciting activities.
-Language development will be reinforced by the use of written works, songs, role-plays, projects, video clips and films.
-The study of traditional French culture will also be an integral part of the program.
+Students will use their creativity, ingenuity, deductive reasoning, and initiative to develop their language skills through a variety of exciting activities.

+Key components of the program Language Skills Development